Skip to content

 Why multi-model wins

-When an agent's memory is split across multiple systems, the unification of that data happens at the application layer.
-This creates several architectural bottlenecks.
+When an agent's memory is split across multiple systems, unification happens at the application layer.
+This creates latency, semantic drift, loss of dimensionality, and consistency gaps that compound under load.

 App state